acherm/acherm.github.io/_posts/2019-04-04-DumpingTricksSQL.md

 We're sometimes bound to backup data for personal usage (e.g., photos) or in a professional context (e.g., in research).
 Data can be very large (gigabytes or terabytes), and I have faced many experiences where (1) data are located in a remote machine (2) the copy is not straightforward.
-I give three examples below, with some tricks.
+I give three examples below, with some tricks (or not).
+If you want specifically a trick with mysqldump, it's at the end of the post.

 # Chess games

-We performed large-scale analysis of chess games and gathered around 1 tera of chess engines' evaluations [see here:](https://hal.inria.fr/hal-01307091), a snapshot is available [here](http://chess.variability.io/).
+We performed large-scale analysis of chess games and gathered around 1 tera of chess engines' evaluations.
+If you're interested, [the article is available](https://hal.inria.fr/hal-01307091) while a snapshot of data is also available [here](http://chess.variability.io/).
 The solution was quite brute force: buy a hard-disk with many teraoctets, dump the database into it, wait one week (true story).
 Fortunately the brute force copy was possible, that is, copying 1 tera was feasible.